DavidGugea/OOP-In-JavaScript/README.md

 When using class syntax it is very easy to build static methods & properties:

-This is how you define a static methods
+This is how you define a static method
 ```JavaScript
 class Animal{
     constructor(name, color, age){